-It can be scary to read about early warning signs of cancer.
+It can be scary to read about the early warning signs of cancer.
 So many symptoms described are vague and general, issues we deal with all the time.

-For example, fever, fatigue, constipation and headache might hint at cancer, although they probably don’t.
+For example, fever, fatigue, constipation, and headache might hint at cancer, although they probably don’t.

 That’s why paying attention to your body is probably the best weapon against cancer for prevention or early detection, says oncologist Obiageli Ezewuiro, MD, who recently joined Baptist Health Medical Group Hematology & Oncology in Paducah.

 “Anything you can think of can be a sign of cancer,” Dr. Ezewuiro says.
 “But I don’t want to make anyone paranoid.
 Symptoms need to be taken into context.”

 Patients should be attuned to their bodies and tell a primary care physician about anything that seems out of the ordinary, she says.
 “Know your body.
 If you see a change, talk to your physician about that.”

 Getting to the underlying cause of a complaint is key, she adds, so patients should tell their doctor about a change even if it seems minor.
 A person might blame fatigue on stress or blame bloating on a recent meal.
 But if a symptom has lasted two or three weeks, it’s worth telling a physician.

 “That’s where knowing your body comes in,” Dr. Ezewuiro says.
 “If you start noticing you are bloated all the time, it can’t just be from what you ate the other day.
 You need to talk to your doctor so more tests can be done.”

 Your physician may order additional testing after conducting a physical exam and taking a thorough medical history.
 Even if your physician orders more tests, try to relax.